Andre Dawson was drafted by the Expos in 1975 and was Rookie of the Year in 1977

 After winning the Rookie of the Year Award in 1977 Andre Dawson followed with a solid 1978 campaign, hitting 25 and stealing 28 bases.
-Before the next season Dawson signed this contract with Topps on February 28, 1979.
-He finished ’79 in the NL’s top ten in total bases, runs batted in,
+On February 28, 1979 Dawson signed this contract with Topps Chewing Gum.
+He finished ’79 in the NL’s top ten in total bases, runs batted in, and stolen

 After winning the Rookie of the Year Award in 1977 Andre Dawson followed with a solid 1978 campaign, hitting 25 and stealing 28 bases.
-Before the next season Dawson signed this contract with Topps on February 28, 1979.
+On February 28, 1979 Dawson signed this contract with Topps Chewing Gum.

 He finished ’79 in the NL’s top ten in total bases, runs batted in, and stolen bases.
-Overall “The Hawk” would tally more than 400 homers and 1500 RBI on his way to a Hall of Fame career.
+In his career “The Hawk” tallied more than 400 homers and 1500 RBI on his way to a Hall of Fame career.

 Click here to see a video of Andre Dawson speaking about this website and the thrill of being on a baseball card.